openstack/operations-guide/doc/ops-guide/source/ch_arch_compute_nodes.rst

 ---------------------------------------------

-In this option, each compute node is specified with enough disks to store the instances it hosts.file systems nonshared
+In this option, each compute node is specified with enough disks to store the instances it hosts.

 There are two main reasons why this is a good idea: